fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 <p>The view of the Withdrawals history page for wallets not connected to Ethereum</p>
 </div>

-The "History" page serves as a personal ledger, offering updates on the progress of funds withdrawal.
-There you can see all of your pending and completed transactions with date, amount, status and the Tx hash with the link to the block scanner.
+The "History" page serves as a wallet-specific ledger, offering updates on the progress of withdrawal transactions.
+You can see all of your pending and completed transactions with transaction date, amount, status and hash.

-A withdrawal transaction may have following statuses:
+A withdrawal transaction may have one of the following statuses:

 - `Waiting`: The seven day challenge period hasn’t passed yet.
 - `Claim`: The funds are ready to be claimed.
 User can press the **“Claim”** button to withdraw the funds.
 Read more about the withdrawal process in the section below.